Vertical farming is intended to revolutionize the future of agriculture. To what extent can the concept be implemented at home and in the city

 The area is therefore known for its sea of plastic.
 Organic vegetables are also grown here.
 When buying tomatoes in the supermarket, however, one does not have such agriculture in mind.
 In addition, many conventional arable soils suffer from nutrient poverty and so the optimized harvest from vertical farms is often perceived as tastier and more durable.
 Conventional agriculture also promotes the clearing of forests to gain new arable land.
 The use of pesticides and fertilizers also pollutes the environment and people.

-Successful pilot projects of vertical farming
+Successful projects worldwide - vertical farming companies and start-ups

 Sky Greens Singapore, Vertical Farming Farmscraper